Mahmud Husain

-Mahmud Husain Khan (5 July 1907 – 12 April 1975) was a Pakistani historian, educationist, and politician, known for his role in the Pakistan Movement, and for pioneering the study of social sciences.
-He served as Minister for Kashmir Affairs from 1951 to 1953 and Minister for Education in 1953.
+Mahmud Husain Khan (15 July 1907 – 10 April 1975) was a Pakistani historian, educationist, and politician, known for his role in the Pakistan Movement, and for pioneering the study of social sciences.
+He served as Minister for Kashmir Affairs from 1951 to 1953 and Minister for Education in 1953, as well as minister of state in Pakistan's first cabinet under Prime Minister Liaquat Ali Khan.

 As a member of the country's first Constituent Assembly, Husain served on Muhammad Ali Jinnah's parliamentary committee for fundamental rights and minorities.
-He was appointed Deputy Minister for Defence, Finance, and Foreign Affairs in 1949 and Minister of State for States and Frontier Regions in 1950 by Prime Minister Liaquat Ali Khan.
-After becoming federal minister under Prime Minister Khawaja Nazimuddin, he refused to rejoin the cabinet when Governor-General Ghulam Muhammad dismissed the Nazimuddin ministry.
-He quit politics when the Constituent Assembly was dissolved in 1954.
+He refused to rejoin the cabinet when Governor-General Ghulam Muhammad dismissed the Nazimuddin ministry.
+He played a key role in authoring the draft Constitution of 1954 and attempting to curtail the governor-general's powers, after which Ghulam Muhammad dissolved the assembly.

+Returning to academia, Husain served as vice-chancellor of Dhaka University, resigning in 1963 when Ayub Khan's military dictatorship sought disciplinary action against student protestors.
+A proponent of greater rights for East Bengal and later East Pakistan, now Bangladesh, Husain emerged a vocal but unsuccessful critic of West Pakistan's policies towards its eastern wing.

-Returning to academia, Husain served as vice-chancellor of Dhaka University and later Karachi University until his death in 1975.
-He founded Jamia Milia Islamia, Malir, modelled on the university of the same name founded by his brother, Zakir Husain.
-A proponent of greater rights for East Pakistan, now Bangladesh, Husain emerged a vocal but unsuccessful critic of Pakistan's military action in 1971.
-Karachi University renamed its library in his memory in 1976.
+He later served as vice-chancellor of University of Karachi until his death in 1975.
+He founded Jamia Milia Islamia, Malir, modelled on the university of the same name in India founded by his brother, Zakir Husain.
+University of Karachi renamed its library in his memory in 1976.

 Early life and family

 Mahmud Husain was born in Qaimganj, United Provinces, British India to Fida Husain Khan, a lawyer, and Naznin Begum.
 The youngest of seven sons, he was the brother of Dr Zakir Husain, the third President of India, and scholar and historian Yusuf Husain.
 He was also the father of television compere Anwar Husain, uncle of academic Masud Husain Khan, and the father-in-law of General Rahimuddin Khan, the Governor of Balochistan.
-Mahmud Husain's family were ethnic Kheshgi and Afridi Pashtuns whose roots were in Tirah, Khyber Pakhtunkhwa.
+Mahmud Husain's family were ethnic Afridi Pashtuns whose roots were in Kohat and Tirah, Khyber Pakhtunkhwa.
 His ancestor Husain Khan migrated from Kohat to Qaimganj in 1715.

 Husain attended Islamia High School, Etawah and Aligarh Government High School.
 He was part of the first batch of students to be admitted into the newly established Jamia Milia Islamia, where he was heavily influenced by the ideas of Maulana Muhammad Ali Jauhar.
 He received his PhD from the University of Heidelberg in Germany in 1932.

 Mahmud Husain started his career in academia as a reader of modern history at the University of Dhaka in 1933, where he became provost, Fazlul Haq Hall in 1944 and professor of international relations in 1948.